 The missions themselves are also quite engaging.
 Again the writing team deserves a lot of praise here for the effort they’ve put into it all.
 Not every mission the player participates is necessarily morally acceptable.
 How you execute a mission is also up to you and your team.
 Having a Decker on hand can be handy to hack computers, having a strong character can allow for you to break down walls or move heavy objects, and a charismatic main character can talk their way out of many situations.

 A single playthrough would take about 20 hours.
-Considering the multiple options you have with building your character and paths that are available during missions plus multiple endings, there’s a lot of replay value when it comes to Dragonfall.
+Considering the multiple options you have for building your character and paths that are available during missions plus multiple endings, there’s a lot of replay value when it comes to Dragonfall.
 Considering the low price of $15 US it’s certainly good value for money.

 Dragonfall leads the player through an engaging world where characters and choices matter.
 The writing and world building are about as good as it gets.
 The combat might be a bit basic compared to other turned based games, but otherwise, this is a very strong outing.
 I’d highly recommend Shadowrun: Dragonfall, and also Shadowrun Returns and Shadowrun: Hong Kong.